jsk-ros-pkg/euslime/README.md

 ![euslime-communications](https://user-images.githubusercontent.com/20625381/89138044-2cef6d80-d575-11ea-9923-5eac3dd9c8cc.jpg)

 **EMACS** acts as the front-end interface, accepting user input and displaying output correspondingly.
-It also provides a series of modes, commands and key bindings for improved user experience, which are introduced at both [euslime.el](https://github.com/jsk-ros-pkg/euslime/blob/master/euslime.el.in), [euslime-config.el](https://github.com/jsk-ros-pkg/euslime/blob/master/euslime-config.el), and at the original slime framework.
+It also provides a series of modes, commands and key bindings for improved user experience, which are introduced at [euslime.el](https://github.com/jsk-ros-pkg/euslime/blob/master/euslime.el.in), [euslime-config.el](https://github.com/jsk-ros-pkg/euslime/blob/master/euslime-config.el), and at the original slime framework.

 **SWANK** is the original slime backend, which handles interactions with emacs by delimiting a protocol that translates emacs commands into s-expressions.
 Such expressions are sent to and from the inferior lisp client (originally Common Lisp, in this case EusLisp) during an exchange which is logged at the `*slime-events*` buffer on emacs.
 A simple example is given below, illustrating an evaluation request for `(1+ 1)` followed by an output request for `2`.
 ```